kevinpengecon/econnotes/index.md

 Section 0 is a review on the math skills that are essential to this level of economics.
 Sections 1 through 5 are generally in a Basic Economics I course, which deals with the core concepts in microeconomics.
 Sections 6 through 10 are generally is a Basic Economics II course, which introduces students to topics in macroeconomics.

+### Intermediate Economics

+Economics at an intermediate level sees materials covered in the second year of an undergraduate economics major course, and is sometimes a required course for students in business administration.
+We will build on top of concepts learned at a basic level and use more analysis and rigor.
+Calculus becomes an important tool at this level and is generally a prerequisite to intermediate courses.
+Intermediate economics shall contain the following sections:

+0. Mathematics for Intermediate Economics
+1.

+### Advanced Microeconomic Theory

 ## Sources and Reference

 The topics will follow a flow that most textbooks in economics generally follow.
 While I do not specifically follow a certain textbook for any of the segments, I am certainly biased by the ones I used when I was studying the corresponding courses.
 You may find the following textbooks useful for additional reading: